argoproj/argoproj/community/ecosystem-projects.md

 ### **Experimental Features**

-The ecoystem sproject may be an experimental implementation of a new feature that may eventually be merged into one of the core projects.
+The ecosystem project may be an experimental implementation of a new feature that may eventually be merged into one of the core projects.
 A good example is https://github.com/argoproj-labs/applicationset project that simplifies managing Argo CD applications.
 The functionality is developed in a separate repository to increase development velocity and simplify onboarding early adopters.